Jarren Duran Player Props: Red Sox vs. Guardians

 Jarren Duran At The Plate

-- He has hit a home run in one of 11 games, and in 2.3% of his plate appearances.
+- He has gone deep in one of 12 games, and in 2% of his plate appearances.

-- Duran has driven in a run in five games this season (45.5%), including two games with multiple runs batted in.
+- In five games this year (41.7%), Duran has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.